The Hangmen (Washington, D.C. band)

-The Hangmen were an American garage rock band from Rockville, Maryland, who were active in the 1960s.
+The Hangmen were an American rock band from Rockville, Maryland, who were active in the 1960s.
 In an effort to distinguish themselves from other American groups and establish a closer affiliation with the popular British Invasion, they lured Scottish vocalist Dave Ottley to join the group.
 Eventually they became the most popular band in the Washington, D.C., area, having a huge regional hit with "What a Girl Can't Do", that appeared on Monument Records, but was recorded by an earlier local group, the Reekers, whose membership included two future Hangmen, Tom Guernsey and Bob Berberich.
 The single was nonetheless credited to the Hangmen.

 The song became so popular in the region in that on one occasion the band was greeted with near "Beatlemanic" adoration from fans, whose enthusiasm on one occasion erupted into a near riot.
 The group followed-up with the single "Faces", which featured a more aggressive sound.
 Ottley shortly thereafter departed from the band and was replaced by Tony Taylor.

 Now with Taylor, the group traveled to Nashville to record the album Bittersweet, which displayed a more eclectic and relaxed approach, despite its closing song, a raucous version of Van Morrison's' Gloria".
 The album's opening cut, a sitar-embellished version of "Dream Baby", was simultaneously released as a single.
 After subsequent lineup changes, the Hangmen changed their name to the Button.
 As the Button, they taped an unreleased set of songs for RCA Records in New York, but changed their name to Graffiti and recorded briefly for ABC Records.